irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 There are 18 different kinds of business types.

-The PPP was ostensibly designed to help small businesses, but we can see that most loans nationwide were given to Corporations.
-In Mississippi, a greater percentage of loans were given to LLC’s and sole proprietorship.
+The PPP was ostensibly designed to help small businesses, but most loans nationwide were given to Corporations.
+In Mississippi, a greater percentage of loans were given to LLC’s and sole proprietorships.

 ![](../plots/ms/biz_type-1.png)<!-- -->